Oxford, Maryland was officially founded in 1694, making it one of Maryland’s oldest towns.

 Today, Oxford is a quiet town that is enjoyed by visitors who appreciate it’s history and charm.
 In 2011, Yachting Magazine named Oxford the world’s best waterfront town.

 The Oxford-Bellevue Ferry is believed to be the oldest privately operated ferry in continuous service in the United States.
 The original ferry service was established in 1683.
 The current ferry service makes the trip across the Tred Avon River to Bellevue, every 25 minutes.
 The ferry runs from 7:00am to 9:00pm, M-F and 9:00am to 9:00pm Sat. & Sun. during the summer months and 7:00am to sunset M-F and 9:00am to sunset Sat. & Sun in March through November.
 The ferry does not operate in December, January, or February.
 The approach to Oxford from the Bellevue side is very pretty and worth the trip.
+Read traveler reviews of the ferry.

 Oxford has a very nice town park on Morris Street.
 The park has a beautiful view of the Tred Avon River.
 There are picnic tables and swings overlooking the river.
 A nice place to enjoy a picnic lunch.
 You’ll find sandwiches, ice cream, and more at the market and deli located across the street.